What shows up on the Review page

 Dismissing offers the same three reasons as Referral sent.

-Both directions of referral and introduction have a small toggle on the card labeled This is a: with Introduction and Referral buttons.
+Both directions of referral and introduction have a small Mark as toggle on the card with Introduction and Referral buttons.
 If your assistant pegged something as an intro when it's really a referral (or the other way around), click the other label before you accept.
 The card switches in place and accepting it logs the right kind of record.
 Marking something as a referral requires a partner on the card, since a referral always involves one.

 Partner detail